zezulka/dart_scorer/README.md

 If everything goes well, this should work very similar to a darts scorer.

 This Python script is to be primarily run on a Raspberry Pi (but you can port it to other devices of course).
+Tests can be run on non-RPi devices, too (which can be beneficial for the application development).

 There are three devices which I would like to wire together: